limccart7/QuAD-Pro-Prototype/README.md

 As a message broker, user input from the web team is formatted into a string which is then published to the redis stream.

-The archeitcture for the redis stream is simple but dynamic enough to allow for an physical layer to be added.
-Physical layer refers to how the message will be sent out, the current implemenetation is LoRa, but other technologies, such as, FSK can be implemented in similar fashion.
+The architecture for the redis stream is simple but dynamic enough to allow for a physical layer to be added.
+Physical layer refers to how the message will be sent out, the current implementation is LoRa, but other technologies, such as, FSK can be implemented in a similar fashion.

 ### Web App
-Description of what the web app does
+The “web interface” is simply a portal hosted on a client device that allows a user to send messages using a QUAD Pro duck.
+The functionality on desktop and mobile is exactly the same, which is key to the goals of the project.
+It should be as accessible as possible for any end-user regardless of their device or location.
+The bottom of the page is a chat box that functions similarly to a text message interface.
+Sent messages are displayed justified on the right, and received are on the left.

 ### CDP
 Description of what CDP does